NeuroNetMem/PowerPixelsPipeline/README.md

 ![image](https://github.com/user-attachments/assets/fc39ebc8-2729-4a97-aedc-15498729629c)

-The pipeline goes through the following steps:
+The pipeline contains the following elements:
 - **Phase shift correction**: channels on a Neuropixel probe are not recorded simultaneously, there is a small (30 microsecond) delay between the acquisition of a block of channels.
 Correcting for this small delay greatly improves artifact removal at the "Destriping" step.
 - **Remove bad channels**: bad channels are detected by looking at both coherence with other channels and PSD power in the high-frequency range, then they are interpolated using neighboring channels.
 Channels outside of the brain are removed.
 - **Destriping or CAR**: For single shank 1.0 probes: removes electrical artifacts by applying a high pass spatial filter over the depth of the probe.
 For 4-shank 2.0 probes: apply a common average reference.